naia-lib/naia/README.md

 To run the UDP server demo on Linux: (that will be able to communicate with Linux clients)

     1. cd /naia/demos/basic/server
-    2. cargo run --features "use-udp"
+    2. cargo run

 To run the WebRTC server demo on Linux: (that will be able to communicate with Web clients)

     1. // go to (https://docs.rs/openssl/latest/openssl/) to install openssl on your machine
     2. cd /naia/demos/basic/server
-    3. cargo run --features "use-webrtc"
+    3. cargo run

 ### Client: